 Home Improvement Projects

 This is our current hobby; finishing up all of the projects in our house.
 We have cosmetic updates we still want to do, some that are also needed to cut the cost of our electricity/gas.
 We're also still working to get our basement unpacked and organized and every room of the house decorated.
+If you watch our Instagram stories, you also know that we are doing a major overhaul of our backyard and working to turn it into a space we love to spend time.
 Updating your house and adding decor that shows off who you are as a family is a great thing to do together and will help turn your house into a home.

 Whatever you choose to do for your shared hobby, make sure that it is something you'll both enjoy and an activity that will help strengthen your relationship and create new memories.
 If you're missing an old hobby that you used to enjoy together, find a way to make it a reality in your current stage of life.